jackdobinson/aopp_obs_toolchain/USAGE.md

 * `-x` or `--value_cut_at_index`
   - A single pair of `index` `value` numbers.
 Can be specified multiple times so the value cut can vary with index.
 Unspecified indices will be interpolated from the given (`index`,`value`) pairs, and `value` is clamped at the lowest and highest `index`.
 If not present, 3 is assumed for all indices.

+* `--const_regions`
+  - DS9 region files (one or more) that defines regions to be masked.
+Assumed to not move, and will be applied to all wavelengths.
+Must use IMAGE coordinates.

+* `--dynamic_regions`
+  - [index, path] pair.
+Defines a set of region files that denote **dynamic** regions that should be masked. `index` denotes the wavelength index the regions in a file apply to, region parameters are interpolated between index values, and are associated by order within a file so all files must have the same regions defined.
+Therefore, set a region to have zero size to remove it, but keep the entry present.
+Must have IMAGE coordinates.'

 #### Examples ####